balassy/band-futar-tile/README.md

 [ArrivalsAndDeparturesForStop API](http://docs.bkkfutar.apiary.io/#reference/0/arrivalsanddeparturesforstop/arrivalsanddeparturesforstop).

 Thanks for Gábor Nádai (Mefi) for the [KoviBusz](https://github.com/mefiblogger/KoviBusz) repository here on Github.
-The hosted version of his application helped me (any you too) to easily find the ID of the stops I'm interested in.
+The hosted version of his application helped me (and you too) to easily find the ID of the stops I'm interested in.

 ## Limitations

 - Theoretically the Band udpates the tile in every 15 minutes (see the `refreshIntervalMinutes` value in the `webtile/manifest.json` file), however I've experienced latency in that, sometimes more than 3 hours.
 - The code in its current state cannot differentiate between lines that uses the same stop.

 ## About the author